elasticio/elasticio.github.io/content/_components/csv/actions.md

 *   `Convert Data types` - numeric, date and boolean data will be converted to their type instead of remaining strings, false by default.

 If `Emit Behavior` equals to `Emit Batch` - new field appears: `Batch Size` - max length of array for each message

+### Output Metadata

+- For `Fetch page` and `Emit Batch`: An object with key *result* that has an array as its value
+- For `Emit Individually`:  Each object fill the entire message

+### Limitations

+* If you use `Fetch All` then component needs to store whole file and object in memory that cause big memory usage
+* In `Emit Batch` use wisely `Batch Size`, bigger number cause bigger memory usage
+* Possible exception: `[ERR_STREAM_PREMATURE_CLOSE]` could be thrown when flow stopped before finish emiting all data in file, as stream stopped

 ## Create CSV From Message Stream